 Expiry Checks

-When Keystore IMT state roots are persisted to the KV, they are tagged with an l1BlockTimestamp—the timestamp of the L1 block whose blockhash against which the Merkle trie proof was verified or the bridge transaction was sent.
+When Keystore IMT state roots are persisted into the KSO, they are tagged with an l1BlockTimestamp—the timestamp of the L1 block whose blockhash against which the Merkle trie proof was verified or the bridge transaction was sent.
 This metadata enables the KV to perform expiry checks, leveraging ERC-4337’s validateUserOp interface, which incorporates native timestamp validation through a return value embedding the validAfter and validUntil fields.

-During the installation of the KV, the smart account specifies an invalidationTime.
-The validAfter and validUntil fields are then derived as l1BlockTimestamp and l1BlockTimestamp + invalidationTime, respectively.
-Given that Axiom guarantees a refresh interval of one hour, it is recommended to set the invalidationTime to at least 1 hour.
+During the installation of the KV, the smart account specifies a stateRootValidityInterval.
+The validAfter and validUntil fields are then derived as l1BlockTimestamp and l1BlockTimestamp + stateRootValidityInterval, respectively.
+Given that Axiom guarantees a refresh interval of one hour, it is recommended to set the stateRootValidityInterval to at least 1 hour.

 Next Steps